hpl002/Masters_Public/readme.md

 The project builds on the method detailed in [Discovering simulation models](./resources/literature/discsim_is.pdf) where they employ a series of plugins available in the ProM framework and then export the simulation model to be used in the CPN Tools simulation application.
 While this is a fully functional approach i argue that it can be made easier and shorter by abstracting out the needed functionality from each of these applications and orchestrating them in separate docker containers.
 I present a simple application that is used to structure this workflow, pass arguments to each container, and pass data in-between containers.

 While the ProM tool is undoubtedly the defacto process mining tool used in academia it is arguably difficult to use, difficult to expand on, and difficult to incorporate into other tooling and workflows.
 The scientific fundamentals, techniques, and methods that are made available by the tool are not disputed in this work and considered to be of high quality.
 I argue that process mining can benefit from inheriting the side effects or containerization, such as availability, scalability, and a clearly defined interface.

 While ProM is platform independent, it is not technology independent.
 Containers would allow for new plugins to be written in any language.
 The aim being that it should be easy to introduce and combine new techniques into the process mining ecosystem, no matter what language or technology it is built on.

 ### Contributions
 The project therefore has three contributions:
 1. Demonstrate how process mining and simulation can be combined by exploring practical examples.
    - There exists works that explore these two topics, but few that detail the entire workflow.
 The aim is to provide a clear and accurate description of how one could conduct this and why the different workflow steps are important.
-This is missing from litterature.
-   - Demonstrate usefullness via examples.
    - Current literature often demands that the user is well versed in process mining and process engineering.
 This paper addresses these concepts from the outset that the reader has little to no prior knowledge.
 2. Showcase an alternative method of structuring future process mining applications.
-While PRoM is undoubtedly the de facto application for conducting process mining, it is not without faults.
+While ProM is undoubtedly the de facto application for conducting process mining, it is not without faults.
 This project aims to address some of these critiques.
 3. Provide a tool for conducting process mining and subsequent simulation in a single application.
 Current approaches demand that you jump between different applications and juggle files.
 This workflow can be improved.

 **Tags**